- 5 teaspoons cornstarch

 - 1 teaspoon minced garlic

-- In a large bowl, combine the cornstarch, broth, soy sauce, peanut butter, sugar and pepper until smooth; set aside.
-In a large skillet or wok, stir-fry the beef, onion and celery in oil for 5-8 minutes or until meat is no longer pink.
-Add garlic; cook 1 minute longer.
+- In a bowl, combine the cornstarch, broth, soy sauce, peanut butter, sugar and pepper until smooth; set aside.
+In a large skillet or wok, stir-fry the beef, onion, celery and garlic in oil for 5-8 minutes or until meat is no longer pink.

-- Stir cornstarch mixture and add to the pan.
+- Stir the broth mixture and add to the pan.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Yield: 4 servings.